Quantum Cosmology: A panacea for cosmological singularities? --- Singularity avoidance

 In geometrodynamics, where the scale factor is restricted to be positive, the big-bang singularity lies at the boundary of configuration space.
 Vanishing of the wave function at the big bang is therefore often due to a certain type of boundary condition, see Section \ref{BoundaryConditions}.
 Even more, the choice of boundary conditions might be justified from the strive for a singularity-free quantum theory \cite{DeWitt,HH,Vilenkin}.
-(The situation is different in loop quantum cosmology where the big bang lies in the centre of configuration space due to the fact that here also negative values of the scale factor are allowed \cite{AB}.)
+(The situation is different in loop quantum cosmology where the big bang lies in the centre of configuration space due to the fact that here also negative values of the scale factor are allowed.)

-It must, on the other hand, be emphasized that a non-vanishing, even a diverging, wave function does not necessarily entail a singularity: the ground-state wave function of the hydrogen atom (as found from the Dirac equation), for example, diverges for $r\to 0$, but its norm stays finite due to a factor $r^2$ in the measure.
-Vanishing of the wave function can thus only be a sufficient, not a necessary criterion for singularity avoidance. \paragraph{Well-defined quantum equations - Deterministic quantum evolution} An obvious prerequisite for this condition to be satisfied is that the equation describing the evolution of the wave function be well-defined --- also at the singular metric.
+But it must be emphasized that a non-vanishing, even a diverging, wave function does not necessarily entail a singularity: the ground-state wave function of the hydrogen atom (as found from the Dirac equation), for example, diverges for $r\to 0$, but its norm stays finite due to a factor $r^2$ in the measure.
+Vanishing of the wave function can thus only be a sufficient, not a necessary criterion for singularity avoidance.
+The DeWitt criterion can also be generalized to take into account the conformal structure of superspace \cite{KKP19}; this is relevant for minisuperspaces of dimensions higher than two, because for those cases the original DeWitt criterion is not conformally invariant.

+The DeWitt criterion is thus an intrinsic principle of quantum cosmology.
+It will be an important task to implement it in full quantum gravity with the same mathematical rigour as the Hawking--Penrose singularity theorems are implemented in GR.

+\paragraph{Well-defined quantum equations - Deterministic quantum evolution} An obvious prerequisite for this condition to be satisfied is that the equation describing the evolution of the wave function be well-defined --- also at the singular metric.
 In the geometrodynamical picture this is obtained through the introduction of the variable $\alpha=\ln a$ which moves the big-bang singularity out to infinity.
 Loop quantum cosmology arrives at a finite evolution equation through a renormalization of the unbounded curvature terms.
-It is the fact that in loop quantum cosmology the big bang lies in the centre of configuration space that suggested to generalize this criterion to so-called `quantum hyperbolicity' \cite{MB}.
+It is the fact that in loop quantum cosmology the big bang lies in the centre of configuration space that suggested to generalize this criterion to so-called `quantum hyperbolicity' \cite{MB,bojowald-book}.
 Quantum hyperbolicity asks for a deterministic evolution of general solutions to the constraint equations (Wheeler--DeWitt or the corresponding difference equation) through regions of classically singular metrics.